 Next you can head to the harbour area.

 It is not a nice place to walk around as it has mostly large shops.
-But the two attractions below were my favorite in the city.
+But the two attractions below were my favorites in the city.

 OK the ratio price vs time spend is really expensive.